jarrizza/Nextjs-Foodies/README.md

 # Nextjs-Foodies
-simple react/nextjs app to allow recipes to be saved
+simple app to allow recipes to be saved using Next App Router

 # Tech Stack
 React 18,